kdabir/glide/site/app/docs/config.md

         compile "com.github.rjeschke:txtmark:0.10"
     }

 This example adds markdown processing library to glide.
+And this is actually how this site renders the markdown content.